egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # ProxyCommand specifies the command to use to
 #    connect to the server.
 The command string
-#    extends to the end of the line, and is executed
+#    extends to the end of the line, and executes
 #    using the user's shell ‘exec’ directive to avoid
 #    a lingering shell process.
 #